alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/coding_guidelines.md

 ## Language usage

-- Header `#include` statements should be minimized.
-  Inclusion of unnecessary headers slows down compilation, and can hide errors where a function calls a subroutine which it should not be using if the unnecessary header defining this subroutine is included.
+- Minimize header `#include` statements: The inclusion of unnecessary headers slows down compilation.
+If the unnecessary header defining this subroutine is included, then it can also hide errors where a function calls a subroutine that it must not use.

-  Header statements should be included in the following order:
+  Include header statements in the following order:

-  - Header file corresponding to the current source file (if applicable)
+  - If applicable, begin with the header file corresponding to the current source file,
-  - Headers from the same component
+  - Headers from the same component,
-  - Headers from other components
+  - Headers from other components,
-  - Third-party headers
+  - Third-party headers,
-  - System headers
+  - System headers.

   > **Note:** Leave one blank line between each of these groups for readability.
-  >Use quotes for headers from within the same project and angle brackets for third-party and system headers.
+Use quotes for headers from within the
+  > same project and angle brackets for third-party and system headers.
+Do not use paths relative to the current source
-  >Do not use paths relative to the current source file, such as `../Header.hpp`.
-Instead configure your include paths
-  >in the project makefiles.
+  > file, such as `../Header.hpp`.
+Instead, configure your include paths in the project makefiles.

+  For example:

   ```C++
   #include "ExampleClass.hpp"     // Own header